Gigaspaces/xap-docs/site/content/xap121adm/xap-manager.markdown

 * Zookeeper files reside in `$XAP_HOME/work/manager/zookeeper`
 * REST API is started on [localhost:8090](http://localhost:8090)

+{{%note "Remote Access"%}}
-Note that the local manager was designed for developers working on their own machine, hence it binds to `localhost`, and is not accessible from other machines.
-If you're interested in starting a single manager and accessing it from other hosts, use the procedure described in **High Availability** below with a single host.
+The local manager is intended for local usage on the developer's machine, hence it binds to `localhost`, and is not accessible from other machines.
+If you wish to start a manager and access it from other hosts, follow the procedure described in **High Availability** below with a single host.
+{{%/note%}}

 # High Availability